CH-Vinay01/Swiggy-Add-to-cart-Test-Automator/README.md

 import { Alert, Steps } from 'nextra/components'

-# 🛒 Swiggy Add-to-Cart Test Automator
+# Swiggy Add-to-Cart Test Automator

 ## A Selenium WebDriver Project for Fugal Testing Assignment

 This repository contains the **Swiggy Add-to-Cart Test Automator**, a **Java-Selenium** project developed as part of the Fugal Testing assignment.
-The project automates a comprehensive e-commerce flow on the Swiggy platform, validating key functionalities from login to the final payment gateway.
+The project automates a comprehensive e-commerce flow on the Swiggy platform, validating key functionalities from user login to the final payment gateway.

 ---

-## 🎯 Project Objective
+## Project Objective

 The primary goal of this assignment is to **automate the end-to-end process of ordering food on Swiggy** using **Selenium WebDriver** in Java.
-The automation script is designed to meticulously execute the following steps:
+The automation script is designed to meticulously execute the following actions:

 1.  **Navigate** to the Swiggy website.
 2.  **Search** for and select a delivery location.